| | |

 Instructions

-- In a food processor or large bowl, combine the flour, baking powder, salt, and soda.
-Cut the butter into small pieces and add to the mixture.
-Work in with fingers or with the food processor until the mixture looks like coarse crumbs.
+• In a food processor or large bowl, combine the flour, baking powder, salt, and baking soda.
+Cut the butter into small pieces and add it to the mixture.
+Pulse until the mixture looks like coarse crumbs.

-- If using the food processor, transfer the mixture to a large bowl and make a well in the center.
-Add the buttermilk and stir with a wooden spoon until it clumps together.
+• Transfer the mixture to a large bowl and make a well in the center.
+Add the buttermilk and stir just until the dough forms moist clumps, adding a bit more buttermilk only if the mixture seems very dry.

-- Turn out onto a lightly floured surface and knead just a few times to get the dough together.
-Pat the dough out to a 3/4-inch thick circle and cut out with 2-inch cutters.
+• Turn out onto a lightly floured surface and knead just a few times to get the dough together.
+It might look a bit shaggy.
+Pat the dough to a 3/4-inch thickness and cut with a 2-inch cutter.
+Try to avoid twisting the cutter, as this can cause the biscuits to rise unevenly.

-- Arrange the biscuits on the baking sheet and bake for 10 to 12 minutes, until golden brown on tops and bottoms.
+• Arrange the biscuits on the baking sheet and bake for 10 to 12 minutes, until the tops and bottoms are golden brown.

 Nutrition